caller

 ¶

-Cancel the pending group (thread-safe).
+Cancel the pending group (internally synchronised).

 Source code in src/async_kernel/pending.py